-No collector shall operate any vehicle for the purpose of collection of solid waste or recyclable materials within three hundred feet of any district in the city zoned as follows: established low-density residential, developing low-density residential, established high-density residential, developing two-family residential between the hours of seven p.m. and seven a.m.
+No collector shall operate any vehicle for the purpose of collection of solid waste or recyclable materials within three hundred feet of any district in the city zoned as follows: established low-density residential, developing low-density residential, established high-density residential, developing high-density residential, and developing two-family residential between the hours of seven p.m. and seven a.m.
 A zoning district map shall be available from the city planning division upon request.
 (Ord.
 5194, 2007)